 Jonestown was never self-sufficient.
 Peoples Temple members worked hard to sustain the group's life there — until the day they committed mass suicide.

-The legacy of Jonestown is one often considered to be warning against the dangers of joining fringe groups considered to be cults, or a cautionary tale to be more skeptical and to not "drink the kool-aid."
-Both these ideas are rooted in truth and they are generally good-natured advice, considering the de-evolution of Jim Jones’ Peoples Temple and its exodus to Guyana, a former British colony in South America, ended in the largest incident of intentional civilian death in American history until 9/11.
+The legacy of Jonestown is often considered a historical warning against the dangers of joining fringe groups, a cautionary tale to be more skeptical, and a lesson not to “drink the kool-aid.”
+This is certainly rooted in truth and good-natured advice, considering the de-evolution of Jim Jones’ Peoples Temple — and that its exodus to Guyana ended in the largest incident of intentional civilian death in American history until 9/11.

-What has since become synonymous with the term cult, however, began as a promising fresh start for a directionless group of people in an era where the United States seemed endlessly embroiled in war, political assassinations, and civil disenchantment.
-For the nearly thousand souls that lost their lives that day in Jonestown, which included over 300 children, Jonestown was meant to be a haven for those who saw the hippie movement falter and lose its way.
-Perhaps, by creating a brand new colony on the untouched jungles of Guyana, there’d be hope.
+What has since become synonymous with the term cult, however, began as a promising fresh start for a directionless group of disaffected hippies in an era where the United States seemed endlessly embroiled in war, political assassinations, and civil disenchantment.
+For the nearly 1,000 that lost their lives that day in Jonestown, which included over 300 children, Jonestown was meant to be a haven for those who saw the anti-war movement falter and lose its way.
+Perhaps, by creating a brand new colony in the untouched jungles of Guyana, there’d be hope.

-After only a year and a half in the remote Guyanese settlement, of course, it all came crashing down.
-Jim Jones, a reverend with an impressive talent for culling people of all sorts into a unified group, had lost his way to egomania and sociopathy.
+After only a year and a half in the remote South American settlement, of course, it all came crashing down.
+Jim Jones, a reverend with an impressive talent for culling people of all sorts into a unified group, had succumbed to egomania and full-fledged sociopathy.

 As the United States government increasingly investigated him, and his chances of escaping elsewhere rapidly dwindling, Jones eventually managed to find a loophole: death.
 It is only too tragic that he deemed it necessary to take all members of Jonestown with him.

 On Nov.
 18, 1978, Jim Jones directed his followers to kill a U.S. congressman and numerous journalists who had come to Jonestown.
-Then, over 900 people faithful to Jones imbibed cyanide-laced Fla-Vor-Aid and left behind one of the most tragic examples of how quickly one man’s charisma can lead the end of hundreds.
+Then, over 900 people faithful to Jones imbibed cyanide-laced Fla-Vor-Aid and died.
+It was part mass murder, part mass suicide, and completely tragic for everyone involved.

 The Peoples Temple Appeals To The Disenfranchised